mezcel/electron-container/README.md

 * Included a Liturgical Calendar based on Paschal Full Moon schedule
 * Included Daily mass reading scraped from usccb.org using the [whateverorigin.org](www.whateverorigin.org/) service.
     * Note: consider [wgetjs](https://www.npmjs.com/package/wgetjs) for continued development.

+__Todo:__
+In the development of [jq-tput-terminal](https://github.com/mezcel/jq-tput-terminal), I simplified and filled in the under developed holes in the JSON db.
+I have not integrated those changes to this app's DB yet.
+This app still has residual bloat.

 ---